malcolmsailor/midani/docs/settings.md

             `midi_channels_to_voices` to be True.)
             *Default*: `False`
 - **output_dirname**: str. path to folder where output images will be created.
-            If a relative path, will be created relative to the script directory.
+            If a relative path, will be created relative to the current directory, unless the path begins with the string "MIDANI_DIR", in which case "MIDANI_DIR" will be replaced with the directory of the midani script.
 If the path does not exist, it will be created.
-            *Default*: `"output"`
+            *Default*: `"MIDANI_DIR/output"`
 - **resolution**: tuple of form (int, int).
 Resolution of output frames.
             Default (1280, 720)
 - **process_video**: str.
 Possible values: